10 Practical Ways To Make A Narcissist Respect You

 7. Build a strongly positive mindset and high self-esteem.

-To get their true respect, you have to achieve things like power positions, lots of money, or incredible looks.
-They associate these aspects with high self-esteem and high value.
+To get their true respect, you have to achieve things like:

-8. Apologize to them even for no fault of yours.
+8. Apologize to them, even for no fault of yours.

 If they hold you responsible for one of their mistakes, apologize to them.